ankane/lockbox/README.md

 There are a few limitations to be aware of:

-- Variants and previews are not supported when encrypted
+- Variants and previews aren’t supported when encrypted
-- Metadata like image width and height are not extracted when encrypted
+- Metadata like image width and height aren’t extracted when encrypted
-- Direct uploads cannot be encrypted with application-level encryption like Lockbox (but can use server-side encryption)
+- Direct uploads can’t be encrypted with application-level encryption like Lockbox, but can use server-side encryption

 To serve encrypted files, use a controller action.